Kishka (food): Jewish cuisine

-Prepared kishke is sold in some kosher butcheries and delicatessen; in Israel it is available in the frozen-food section of most supermarkets.
+Prepared kishke is sold in some kosher butchers and delicatessens; in Israel it is available in the frozen food section of most supermarkets.
 Non-traditional varieties include kishke stuffed with rice and kishke stuffed with diced chicken livers and ground gizzards.
 There are also vegetarian kishke recipes.

 The stuffed sausage is usually placed on top of the assembled cholent and cooked overnight in the same pot.
 Alternatively it can be cooked in salted water with vegetable oil added or baked in a dish, and served separately with flour-thickened gravy made from the cooking liquids.

 "Who Stole the Kishka?"

-"Who Stole the Kishka?" (originally spelled "Who Stole the Keeshka?") is a polka tune, composed in the 1950s by Walter Dana; lyrics by Walter Solek and recorded and played by various bands.
-One popular version was familiar to American radio audiences from a 1963 recording by Grammy award-winning polka artist Frankie Yankovic.
+"Who Stole the Kishka?" is a polka song written in the 1950s by Walter Dana with lyrics by Walt Solek.
+It has been recorded and performed by various bands.
+One popular version familiar to American radio audiences was from a 1963 recording by Grammy award-winning polka artist Frankie Yankovic.
+It is an homage to kiszka, also known as kaszanka.

 Depending on the performer, the song can also include references to other Polish foods such as szynka, chruściki/faworki, pierogi, sernik/serniczek and kielbasa.